There are several types of lifting straps and hooks available to lifters these days in New Zealand

 I am going to explain how and why to use our most popular selling lifting Strap, the “Standard Single Loop Straps ( Long Strap)”

 The “why” is relatively simple yet can be argued for and against.
-The simple reason is with most athletes, your grip gives out before any other muscle groups therefore these muscle go under-trained and under-developed.
+The simple reason is with most athletes, your grip gives out before any other muscle groups, therefore, these muscles go under-trained and under-developed.

 The lifter should never rely solely on lifting straps, they should only be used in overloading movements, i.e High Pulls, Bent Over Rows, Rack Pulls/Deadlift, Lat Pull Pulldowns etc. The other reason could be injury related

-The grip should not be neglected, its needs to be strong for overall development, “you are only as strong as your weakest point”
+The grip should not be neglected, it needs to be strong for overall development, “you are only as strong as your weakest point”

 We prefer Standard Single Loop Straps ( Long Strap) because unlike other straps and hooks you can ratchet the straps tighter with one hand re video below.
 This helps keep the upper body tight as you would be without the straps With the hooks and Figure 8 the weight just hangs from your hands. (this is only my opinion .)